TheRouletteBoi/RouLetteVshMenu/README.md

 ## Notes
 - Some games have exceeded their memory limit so using the function GamePatching::StartSprx will not work.
 So a workaround is to make a eboot for that game to load your sprx.
 (This is mainly for AAA games like GTAV and RDR)
-- Cobra 8.2 or above is required to use enstone menus.
+- Cobra 8.2 or above is required to use the launcher.
 If you are on 4.84 Rebug DEX and want to use Cobra 8.3 download [4.84 DEX stage2.bin](https://github.com/Evilnat/Cobra-PS3/blob/master/8.3/4.84/NORMAL/DEX/BIN/stage2.bin "4.84 DEX stage2.bin") transfer the file to /dev_rebug/rebug/cobra/ to your PS3 and then change the .bin to .dex
 - CCAPI 2.80rev5 or lower is required to use enstone menus

 ## Installation